Students Tour Museums, Supreme Court and Network with Alums in Washington, D.C. Thursday, January 5, 2017

 A trip to the United States Holocaust Memorial Museum was next on the agenda.

 "The Holocaust Museum is incredibly sobering," Werns said.
 "They show how the rise of Nazi Germany happened primarily through complacence, lack of action and fear."

 The museum is a living memorial to the atrocities of the Holocaust as well as an educational center.
 Dedicated in 1993, the museum seeks to prevent future genocides as well as foster remembrance of the Holocaust.

 "There's a certain historic vibe that exists in Washington that Pittsburgh doesn't have," added Croup.
 "Both are historic cities, but everywhere you go in D.C. is historic.
 It's everything you've ever read about in the history books right in front of you.
 It's a fascinating city."

 Article by Beth Turnbull, a sophomore mass communication major

 Photos provided by students and faculty

-More About: student trips, mass communication, Honors Program, The Globe, photojournalism, Washington, D.C. trip, photography, School of Communication, journalism, intelligence and national security, broadcast reporting
+More About: student trips, mass communication, Honors Program, The Globe, photojournalism, Washington, D.C. trip, School of Communication, journalism, intelligence and national security, broadcast reporting